The Business Plan – Start By Asking The Right Questions

-- Marketing – What need does my business meet for customers?
+- Marketing – What needs does my business meet for customers?
 What product/service does the business offer to meet the need?
-How is the product/service different than competition?
+How is the product/service different than the competition?
 Who is the customer?
 How will your business make money?

 Once you’ve compiled your list of questions and answers the process of actually crafting the business plan begins.
 Below are tips to do this.

 The easiest way to write your business plan is to create it in small segments or pieces.
 Don’t attempt to tackle writing the whole plan like a large, mammoth, assignment.
 It will become overwhelming.
 Write small bursts of information.
 It is easier to create your top 3-5 business objectives, clearly and concisely if you are not looking down the barrel of a twenty-thirty-page business plan.